apache/arrow/rust/README.md

 - [ ] Parquet Writer
 - [ ] Arrow IPC
 - [ ] Interop tests with other implementations

+## Dependencies

+Parquet support for Apache Arrow requires LLVM.
+Our windows CI image includes LLVM but to build the libraries locally windows users will have to install LLVM.
+Follow [this](https://github.com/appveyor/ci/issues/2651) link for info.

 ## Examples